Secret Gospel of Mark: Stalemate in the academy

 The two camps could be illustrated, on the one hand by Larry Hurtado, who thinks it is "inadvisable to rest too much on Secret Mark" as the letter "that quotes it might be a forgery" and even if it is genuine, Secret Mark "may be at most an ancient but secondary edition of Mark produced in the second century by some group seeking to promote its own esoteric interests", and by Francis Watson, who hopes and expects that Secret Mark will be increasingly ignored by scholars to avoid "that their work will be corrupted by association with it".
 On the other hand, by Marvin Meyer, who assumes the letter to be authentic and in several articles, beginning in 1983, used Secret Mark in his reconstructions, especially regarding the young man (neaniskos) "as a model of discipleship", and by Eckhard Rau, who argues that as long as a physical examination of the manuscript is not possible and no new arguments against authenticity can be put forward, it is, although not without risk, judicious to interpret the text as originating from the circle of Clement of Alexandria.

 Other authors, like an Origenist monk in the early 5th century, have also been proposed for the letter.
 Michael Zeddies suggested in 2017 that the letter was actually written by Origen of Alexandria (c.
-184–c.
-254).
+184).
 The author of the letter is identified only in the title and many ancient writings were misattributed.
 According to Zeddies, the language of the letter, its concept and style, as well as its setting, "are at least as Origenian as they are Clementine".
 Origen was also influenced by Clement and "shared his background in the Alexandrian church".
 Furthermore, Origen actually had a pupil named Theodore.